nabeel-oz/qlik-py-tools/docs/Correlation.md

 The Indiciator dimension is used to select the target of the analysis.
 Other dimensions such as Category and Sub Category can be used to further specify the scope of the analysis.
 This gives us a powerful, interactive tool to explore correlations between these 194 different indicators.

 We have also defined Alternate Measures in the Scatter Plot for the Spearman Rank correlation.
-This works well here when used with the Ranking instead of the Value.
+This works well when used with rankings instead of values.

 `PyTools.Correlation($(vRanksInd1), $(vRanksExcInd1), 'spearman')`

-These variables are similar to the ones defined abvoe but use the Rank field instead of Value.
+These variables are similar to the ones defined above but use the Rank field instead of Value.

-You can apply these techniques to any data model that contains multiple indicators with series of values or rankings.
+You can apply these techniques to any data model that contains multiple indicators or measures, with series of values or rankings.